michalgm/curiosityhacked.org/blog/oakland/about.md

 - May 31st, 2015- Biospheres: a complete ecosystem in a jar!
 Back by popular demand!
 Some of the biospheres from 3 years ago are still going strong, come and add to your collection or make your first one!
 - June 7th, 2015- HEY YOU GUYS!
 Celebrate Goonies Day with us hacker style!
 Pirate Maps!
 Booby Traps!
 And more!
-- June 14th, 2015- Learn the uses of plants and make some lovely natural body products from scratch!
-Learn to make scented lip balm (tinted or not), homemade sunscreen, and/or an essential oil blend made custom for you!
+- June 14th, 2015- By repeat special request, we are focusing on safe, effective, natural, handmade body products this Sunday!
+Learn how easy it is to make scented lip balm (tinted or not), homemade sunscreen, and/or an essential oil blend made custom for your summer adventures- including an exceptionally awesome bug repellent!
+Join us Sunday, 2-5pm, for this awesome Open Lab!
+(materials fee $5-10)
+- June 21st, 2015- Father's Day!
+Design and laser cut a custom picture frame for your dad/father figure!
+Plus LED cards to complete the gift!
+- June 28th, 2015- TBA
+- July 5th, 2015- TBA

 ##Past Projects:
 - September 7th, 2014 - Micro Crossbows - design by [Sonic Dad](http://www.sonicdad.com/project-details/micro-crossbow/)